The adjudicators will provide brief verbal feedback to the group, addressing the following items:

-Each teacher may submit up to 3 nomination forms, and may nominate individual students or teams of students who worked together.
+Each school may submit up to 3 nomination forms, and may nominate individual students or teams of students who worked together.
 Nominations must be printed out and submitted to the onsite NCTC representative no later than 2pm on the day of the Festival.
-Click here for the Nomination Form.
+Click here to download the Student Design and Production Nomination Form.